 Marathon and triathlon competitors experience increased levels of anandamide in the greatest possible extent as their aerobic exercise is really intense and very durable at the same time.

 What’s also fascinating is the effect anandamide has on memory.

 Naturally you’d assume that it increases or enhances our memory, but the truth is this compound has a very important role in helping us forget.

-This might seem somewhat unusual at first but consider how much input we receive from our senses daily.
+This might seem somewhat unusual at first, but consider how much input we receive from our senses on a daily basis.
 For instance, the amount of faces we see every time we ride the subway.

-For our brain to store things worth remembering and not go haywire, it needs to “deleted” any unwanted information.
+For our brain to store things worth remembering and not go haywire, it needs to “delete” unwanted information.